Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Method

 \section{Method}

 \methodname{} is a two-stage framework designed to mitigate semantic bias and signal neglect.
-It comprises: (1) a \textit{Parallel Multi-Task Attribute Extraction} stage that learns robust EEG representations aligned with the linguistic latent space while explicitly decoupling high-level semantic attributes; and (2) a \textit{Multi-Perspective Active Retrieval Decoding} stage that actively exploits these representations to produce coherent and faithful text.
+It comprises: (1) a \textit{Parallel Neural-Driven Attribute Decouple} stage that learns robust EEG representations aligned with the linguistic latent space while explicitly decoupling high-level semantic attributes; and (2) a \textit{Multi-Perspective Active Retrieval Decoding} stage that actively exploits these representations to produce coherent and faithful text.